buehler/mse-project-thesis-1/sections/02_definitions.md

 ### Zero Trust Environment {#sec:zero-trust}

 "Zero Trust" is a security model with its focus on protecting data and user credentials.
 The basic idea of zero trust is to assume that an attacker is always present.
 It does not matter if the application resides within an enterprise network, zero trust assumes that enterprise networks are no more trustworthy than any other public network.
 As a consequence of zero trust, applications are not implicitly trusted.
 Therefore, user credentials must be presented and validated for each access to a resource [@rose:zero-trust].
+Zero trust can be summarized with: "Never trust, always verify".